markosluga/kolla-fountain/backup/README.md

 This will create a mariadb_backup volume and a /backup directory in which a dump of the mariadb database will be stored.
 It is recommended that this backup volume is regularly backed up to a storage location off of the control nodes.
 A simple script that runs the above command and then copies the volume to a safe location is a good idea to have.

-To check that the new volume has been created run the following command and see if you have a volume called **mariadb_backup**:
+2. To check that the new volume has been created run the following command and see if you have a volume called **mariadb_backup**:

 `sudo docker volume list`

-To see what mountpoint you have run:
+3. To see what mountpoint you have run:

 `sudo docker volume show mariadb_backup`

-Look for the Mountpoint key-value pair that looks like this: `"Mountpoint": "/var/lib/docker/volumes/mariadb_backup/_data",`
+4. Look for the Mountpoint key-value pair that looks like this: `"Mountpoint": "/var/lib/docker/volumes/mariadb_backup/_data",`

 List the backup volume files with the following command, replacing `/var/lib/docker/volumes/mariadb_backup/_data` to what the ooutput of your mountpoint is:

 `sudo ls -l /var/lib/docker/volumes/mariadb_backup/_data`

-The output should include the following file:
+5. The output should include the following file:

 -rw-r--r-- 1 42434 42434 1957783 Dec  1 21:06 mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz

-You are encouraged to back this file up off of the cluster control node.
+You are encouraged to back this file up off of the cluster control nodes as well.

 * If you prefer to do incremental backups see [the OpenStack docs](https://docs.openstack.org/kolla-ansible/latest/admin/mariadb-backup-and-restore.html)

 ## Restore

 ### Restoring a full backup

+6. Now we need to replicate this backup to the other controller nodes.

+Copu the backup file from the volume to the home.

+`sudo cp /var/lib/docker/volumes/mariadb_backup/_data/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs /home/kolla/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz`

+7. Change the ownership so we can shipt it to the other nodes:

+`sudo chown $USER:$USER ~/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz`

+8. Copy it over to each of the other controller nodes:

+`scp ~/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs kolla@kolla06:/home/kolla/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz`

+* Replace kolla06 with your host names

+9. On youre other **controller nodes**, create a mariadb_backup docker volume and Copy the backup file into the volume.

+`sudo docker volume create mariadb_backup`

+`sudo cp ~/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz /var/lib/docker/volumes/mariadb_backup/_data/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz`

+10. Change the owner to the docker user ID of the output in step 5.

+`sudo chown 42434:42434 /var/lib/docker/volumes/mariadb_backup/_data`

+`sudo chown 42434:42434 /var/lib/docker/volumes/mariadb_backup/_data/mysqlbackup-01-12-2021-1638392789.qp.xbc.xbs.gz'

+* Replace 42434 with the ID that matrches your docker mariadb user

-1.Ensure that the mariadb_backup volume is present on the control node where you are planning to perform the restore.
+11.Ensure that the mariadb_backup volume is present on the control node where you are planning to perform the restore.

-2.Create a restore container with the volume attached:
+12.Create a restore container with the volume attached:

 `sudo docker run --rm -it --volumes-from mariadb --name dbrestore --volume mariadb_backup:/backup kolla/ubuntu-binary-mariadb-server:xena /bin/bash`